ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/migration.markdown

 as long as necessary, as the original database keeps on serving its users.
 When all is ready, the new database can be moved into production.

+{NOTE: }
+A live replica created using external replication includes all documents and document extensions, but does **not** include server and cluster level features like indexes and compare exchange entries.
+Find the full list [here](../server/ongoing-tasks/external-replication#general-information-about-external-replication-task).
+{NOTE/}

 {PANEL/}

 ## Related articles